Imagine a body that helps you live your best life well into your future.

-I use a multifaceted individualized approach focused on reducing tension in the fascia using the Barnes Myofascial Release Approach, as well as other traditional and non-traditional therapies.
-Reducing tension in the fascia allows the body to function as it should and heal itself.
+We use a multifaceted individualized approach focused on reducing tension in the fascia using the Barnes Myofascial Release Approach, as well as other traditional and non-traditional therapies.
+Reducing tension in the fascia allows the body to function as it should and heal itself naturally.

-As an occupational therapist with 30 years of experience working with a variety of complex clients, I recognize the uniqueness of each individual and how pain affects everyone’s life differently.
-Over the years I have honed my skills to help you get the results you are looking for quickly. -Amy
+As an occupational therapists, we recognize the uniqueness of each individual and how pain affects everyone’s life differently.
+Over the years we have honed our skills to help you get the results you are looking for quickly. -Amy Mayer

 Frequently Asked Questions

 The Barnes approach to myofascial release includes a specific set of principles to release and open the soft tissues.
-The research points to long slow holds at the right depth which is unique to each individual which briefly describes the Barnes approach.
+The research points to long slow holds at the right depth which is unique to each individual which is exactly what we use in the Barnes approach.

 When the fascia is released and softened, pressure is taken off all the other body systems including the nervous and circulatory systems.
 Less pressure allows your body systems to function as they should, and your body will begin to heal itself as it is designed.

-I travel all over to teach about fascia and myofascial release, but I currently only have a clinic in to offer hands on myofascial release in Omaha, NE.
-We are expanding soon though!
+I travel all over to teach about fascia and myofascial release, but I currently only have a clinic offering hands on myofascial release in Omaha, NE.

 Amy’s knowledge, expertise, and techniques have become an indispensable component of my healthcare.
 Myofascial care has changed the way I move, feel, and recover from the many physical activities I enjoy.
 I am thrilled to know that as I enter my 60s I can continue to pursue nearly any adventure safely and confidently.
 Amy helps me conscientiously prepare for any given physical challenge, modify movements if necessary, and recover well.
 I am nearly 60 and am competing in my 4th full Ironman this summer, gravel biking with friends, doing a 10k open water swim at the Cornhusker State Games, playing crazy games of tag with my grandkids, remodeling houses, gardening and learning to surf.
 It is not an exaggeration to say that investing time and money in keeping your fascia healthy helps you live life to its fullest, whether you want to compete in athletic events or simply carry your groceries up the steps without feeling like you might fall.
 On top of all this, Amy is a joyous human being and full of resources and information.
 Her clinic is cozy and comfortable while remaining 💯 professional.
 She offers a variety of services to treat each client in the most specific and beneficial ways possible.
 She gets to know both you and your body and is an absolute genius at assessing your strengths, weaknesses and immediate and long-term needs.
 I believe that by getting myofascial treatment regularly and practicing her other self-care techniques I have definitely improved the quality of my life. -Cheryl Sacco